EgyAbdo10/monty/README.md

 # ALX monty project
-A group project carried out by Maher and Charis.

 The goal of this project is to create an interpreter for Monty ByteCodes files.
 # General Requirements
 1. Allowed editors: vi, vim, emacs